B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 Here are the answers to the problems:

-Then, engage in a mathematical exchange.
+Then, engage in a mathematical conversation.
 Point out that these problems involve the concept of a fraction of a set.
-Facilitate the exchange by asking questions such as:
+Facilitate the discussion by asking questions such as:

 • Who can explain this team's approach?